Skip to content

 Do I need SAP BTP for CX AI features?

 Most embedded AI features in Sales Cloud V2, Service Cloud V2, and Emarsys work without additional BTP configuration.
-However, custom agents via Joule Studio require SAP BTP access.
-Advanced integrations — like connecting AI insights to non-SAP systems — also benefit from BTP.
+Custom agents via Joule Studio do require SAP BTP access.
+Advanced integrations (connecting AI insights to non-SAP systems, for instance) also benefit from BTP.

 Can I use SAP CX AI with on-premise systems?

 SAP Business AI features require cloud-deployed SAP applications.
 On-premise S/4HANA or CRM systems don’t have direct access to Joule or the CX AI Toolkit.
-This is one reason SAP is pushing cloud migration — the AI features are cloud-exclusive.
+This is one of the reasons SAP is pushing cloud migration: the AI features are cloud-exclusive.

 Which SAP CX application should I start with?